Beef Barbacoa

 • Chilies: This fiery Mexican beef gets its flavor from a combination of zesty green chilies and chipotles in adobo sauce.
 You can adapt the amount of chili to taste.

-• Lime: Make sure to use freshly squeezed lime juice and not the bottled kind!
+• Lime: Make sure to use freshly squeezed lime juice and not the bottled kind.

 • Apple Cider Vinegar: For a hit of bright acidity.
 I love the sweetness of apple cider vinegar, but red or white wine vinegar also works.

 • Broth: Beef broth brings out a rich, beefy flavor.
 If you’d prefer, you can use chicken broth instead.
-I recommend using low-sodium broth in either case.

 Equipment

 • Meat Shredder Claws: I use my “claws” for everything from this beef barbacoa to slow cooker pulled pork.
 It makes shredding so much easier!
 Alternatively, you can use two forks to shred the beef after cooking.
+I have also used a food processor to shred meat.

 What’s the Best Cut of Beef to Use?